By many predictions 2019 will be a year of continued change.

 One strange trait of businesses here in Alberta is the way many actually cut marketing budgets at the first sight of a slowdown.
 That makes about as much sense as closing hospitals because of a pandemic outbreak.
 “We all know that people judge a book by its cover,” says Lori, our director of client services.
 “That doesn't change with the economic climate.
 Presenting yourself as a credible market leader is the best way to grow your business, and through crafting a great website, you really can compete with even the big boys.”
 Top brands like IKEA and Apple never stop marketing even when the market is down.
 Why on earth would you join those who are cutting their marketing budget?
 Now is an opportune time to capitalize on your competitors' folly.

 You wouldn't believe how many entrepreneurs have asked us if we can create a web app that's like Facebook, Linkedin, Kijiji, and other successful online brands.
 We probably could, but what would be the point?
 Even with all its billions, Google has tried multiple times, and failed, to create a successor to Facebook.
 And many others have tried to knock off the king of search.
 Those successful websites did not start out trying to copy someone else: they sought to solve a problem in the best way possible, filling a gap.
-As our senior developer Sheena says: “Think carefully about the gap you want to fill, and let's take it from there.”
+As our senior developer Sheena says: “Think carefully about the gap you want to fill, and let us take it from there.”

 Many years ago, we custom built an e-commerce website entirely from scratch, including our then-proprietary Content Management System and a custom coded shopping cart app.
 The store grew beyond anyone's wildest expectations, and today has thousands of items in it.
 We're faced with the momentous task of migrating it all to current technology, on an enterprise platform that will evolve with the times supported by a huge, dedicated team.
 The lesson?
 “Future-proof everything as much as possible," says Graphos web developer Cassidy.
 “Start with a web domain you can use forever and build outward with maximum scalability from there.”
-This can mean some tough decisions at the outset, but it's important to evaluate the options.
+This can mean some tough decisions at the outset, so it's important to carefully evaluate the options.

 I once gave a Pecha Kucha Night presentation on how to make an idea go viral.
 It's another one of those little requests we get all the time.
 The reality is that triggering virality is a little like setting out to win the lottery.
 Graphos enjoyed viral recognition when our license plate